John Kelly (Irish broadcaster)

 John Kelly (born 31 May 1965 in Enniskillen) is an Irish broadcaster and writer.
-He presented The View on RTÉ One and The JK Ensemble and Mystery Train on RTÉ lyric fm.
+He presented The View on RTÉ One and The JK Ensemble and, currently, Mystery Train on RTÉ lyric fm.
 He used to present Other Voices.
 He also presents a one-hour show on RTÉ 2XM called Radio Clash.

 Early days

 John Kelly was born in Enniskillen in 1965, the only child of Tommy and Lily Kelly.
 He studied law at Queen's University Belfast, completed his postgraduate professional qualifications at the Institute of Professional legal studies and then promptly joined the BBC in Belfast to present the radio music show The Bottom Line.
 In 1991 he won the Sony Award was for best daily music show – The John Kelly Programme.
 Also in 1991 he won the EMA Award for Television Personality of the Year.
 He was, at the time, presenting an arts programme 29 Bedford Street.
 In 1992 he won an EMA Award was for best radio documentary – Maritime Blues which told the story of the club which was at the heart of the Irish rhythm and blues boom and which spawned the likes of Van Morrison and Them.
 Kelly interviewed just about every key player including Van Morrison and Rory Gallagher.